Here Today (The Beach Boys song): Release history

-On May 16, 1966, "Here Today" was released as the tenth track on Pet Sounds.
-It later appeared on the 1966 EP God Only Knows (released exclusively in the UK) and as the B-side to the 1967 single "Darlin'", a top 30 hit.
-In 1996, to promote The Pet Sounds Sessions (1997), Sub Pop issued the stereo backing track of "Here Today" as the B-side of the first true stereo mix of "I Just Wasn't Made for These Times".
+On May 16, 1966, "Here Today" was released as the tenth track on Pet Sounds, sequenced in between "I Know There's an Answer" and "I Just Wasn't Made for These Times".
+It later appeared on the 1966 EP God Only Knows (released exclusively in the UK).
+In December 1967, "Here Today" was issued again as the B-side to the 1967 single "Darlin'", a top 30 hit.
+Unlike earlier B-sides by the group such as "Don't Worry Baby" and "God Only Knows" it did not chart.

+A promotional film for the song, directed by band publicist Derek Taylor, was filmed for the UK's Top of the Pops on April 25.
+The film featured the group (minus Johnston) at Lake Arrowhead, flailing around in grotesque horror masks and playing Old Maid.
+The clip ran for five minutes and featured excerpts from "Here Today" alongside "Wouldn't It Be Nice" and "God Only Knows".
+The original clip was never released due to concerns from the BBC over the horror masks.
+An edited version was later released, with only "God Only Knows" featured.

+In 1968, the backing track of "Here Today" was issued on the Beach Boys' album Stack-o-Tracks.
+In 1996, to promote The Pet Sounds Sessions (1997), Sub Pop issued a newly mixed stereo backing track of "Here Today" as the B-side of the first true stereo mix of "I Just Wasn't Made for These Times".
+This version omitted the studio chatter present in the 1966 mono mix.

 Critical reception

 AllMusic reviewer Donald Guarisco praised "Here Today" as "a highlight of Pet Sounds" and "one of Brian Wilson's most ambitious arrangements."
 Dillon similarly called it "one of the album's most incredible instrumental arrangements" and "the most direct precursor to 'Good Vibrations'".

+A 1972 Rolling Stone review of Pet Sounds written by Stephen Davis characterized "Here Today" as an unusually "angry" song on the album, highlighting its depiction of "pessimism and dissatisfaction".
+The same review drew similarities between "Here Today" and "I Just Wasn't Made for These Times", noting that both the subject matter of each has a "universal" nature, and speaks directly to the audience.
+Davis surmises that these songs succeed because "Wilson knows how most people think".

 Conversely, in his self-described "unbiased" review of Pet Sounds for Record Mirror, Norman Jopling described "Here Today" as perhaps the album's "corniest song" and that "one is left with the feeling that this track is a kind of condensed showcase of all the backing sounds that anyone could cram into a few minutes.
 Not too good at all..."